mParticle/docs/src/pages/developers/quickstart/node/create-output/index.md

 You're now well on your way to making great use of mParticle!
 Add as many integrations as you like without the need to write a single line of code.

 Now that data is flowing through mParticle, we can also help you define and engage customer cohorts with the Audiences feature.
-Learn more about Audiences [here](/guides/platform-guide/audiences/).
+For more information, see [Audiences Overview](/guides/platform-guide/audiences/overview/).